Giuseppe Falsone

 Giuseppe Falsone ([dʒuˈzɛppe falˈsoːne]; born 28 August 1970 in Campobello di Licata), sometimes spelled as Falzone, is a member of the Sicilian Mafia.
-He was on the "Most wanted list" of the Italian ministry of the Interior since January 1999, until his arrest in France in June 2010.
+He was on the "Most wanted list" of the Italian Ministry of the Interior from January 1999 until his arrest in France in June 2010.
 He is considered to be one of the bosses of Cosa Nostra in the province of Agrigento, jointly with Gerlandino Messina from Porto Empedocle.

 Mafia heritage

 Giuseppe Falsone was born in Campobello di Licata in the province of Agrigento, Sicily.
 He is the son of Vincenzo Falsone (born in 1930), the undisputed Mafia boss of the town for many years.
-Vincenzo Falsone was well connected to Mafia bosses such Giuseppe Settecasi, Carmelo Colletti and Giuseppe Di Caro who were capo provincia of Agrigento in the past.
+Vincenzo Falsone was well connected to Mafia bosses such as Giuseppe Settecasi, Carmelo Colletti and Giuseppe Di Caro who were capo provincia of Agrigento in the past.

-On 24 June 1991 Giuseppe's father Vincenzo Falsone and his elder brother Angelo were killed by the Stidda during a vicious war with Cosa Nostra clans.
+On 24 June 1991, Giuseppe's father Vincenzo Falsone and his elder brother Angelo were killed by the Stidda during a vicious war with Cosa Nostra clans.
 Giuseppe took over the leadership of the Mafia family when he was not yet 21 years old.
 In retaliation, Falsone killed Salvatore Ingaglio, responsible for the killing of his father and elder brother.
-Falsone was a fugitive since January 1999.
-He was convicted for Mafia association in 2000 and murder in 2001.
+Falsone has been a fugitive since January 1999.
+He was convicted of Mafia association in 2000 and murder in 2001.